kevinAlbs/mongo-c-driver/src/libmongoc/doc/mongoc_client_pool_pop.rst

 .. note::

-   Return the returned :symbol:`mongoc_client_t` to the pool quickly to encourage reuse of clients among threads.
+   Return a checked out :symbol:`mongoc_client_t` to the pool with :symbol:`mongoc_client_pool_push` quickly to encourage reuse of clients among threads.

 Parameters
 ----------